 I am tying these together because they are similar discussions.
 When it comes to exercise or training, we all have similar and general needs.
 For example, we all have the same muscle and joint functions.
 In general, we all require the same type of movement.
 I believe it is essential to be able to perform basic movement patterns and develop strength in those patterns.

 Basic Movement Patterns

 One issue, as I see it, is when we skip or ignore the general training for the specific and personal.
-Another issue is when we get attached to a personal or specific exercise and forget the original purpose for the exercise.
+Another problem is when we get attached to an individual or specific exercise and forget the original purpose of the exercise.
 Let’s use running as an example.
-Let’s say you were a runner in the past and you enjoyed it.
+Let’s say you were a runner in the past, and you enjoyed it.
 You started running to get in better cardiovascular shape and to lose some unwanted body fat.
-Years later you have a knee issue and running hurts.
-You want to continue running and when asked why you say to lose a few more pounds and to improve your cardio.
+Years later, you have a knee issue, and running hurts.
+You want to continue running, and when asked why you say to lose a few more pounds and to improve your cardio.
 My recommendation would be one of two things.

 Training and exercise can be both mental and physical.
 I personally believe that the benefits of physical training can be as important for the mind as they can be for the body.
 However, I think it is important to make the distinction again of why you are training.
-On one end of the spectrum, if you are training just to relieve stress or feel better that is ok but also realize if you are not putting the intensity or mental focus into your training you are not likely to optimize the physical benefits.
-Vice Versa if you are training for a crucible style event like a marathon, Kokoro, etc. you may gain incredible insight mentally and spiritually but are also increasing your risk of physical injury.
+On one end of the spectrum, if you are training just to relieve stress or feel better, that is ok but also realize if you are not putting the intensity or mental focus into your training, you are not likely to optimize the physical benefits.
+Vice Versa, if you are training for a crucible style event like a marathon, Kokoro, etc. you may gain incredible insight mentally and spiritually but are also increasing your risk of physical injury.

-Hopefully this will get you to think about your training differently.
+Hopefully, this will get you to think about your training differently.
 I look forward to continuing this philosophical discussion and welcome your thoughts on the subject.